BurningSlime1233/Azebane/Aihareroth.md

 ## Leadership

 The duke or duchess of Aihareroth is voted in by the populace from a group of valid applicants.
-The Duke or Duchess lasts for a term of 10 years and can only be impeached in 3 ways, A total majority vote from either all 4 other dukes, all 13 houses or all other applicants for the position who must also agree on an apropriate
+The Duke or Duchess lasts for a term of 10 years and can only be impeached in 3 ways, A total majority vote from either all 4 other dukes, all 13 houses or all other applicants for the position who must also agree on an appropriate replacement.